-The Bluenose, captained by Angus Walters of Lunenburg, gained international fame by remaining undefeated in the International Fishermen's Race and by being named “high liner of the fleet” for having the season’s top catch on more than one occasion.
-After her racing career, the Bluenose served as an ambassador for the Maritime Provinces, sailing to the Chicago World’s Fair in 1933 and to England in 1935 for the Silver Jubilee of King George V. An image of the Bluenose was featured on a 50-cent Canadian postage stamp in 1929 and has been used on the back of the Canadian dime since 1937.
+The Bluenose, captained by Angus Walters of Lunenburg, gained international fame by remaining undefeated in the International Fishermen’s Race and by being named “high liner of the fleet” for having the season’s top catch on more than one occasion.
+After her racing career, the Bluenose served as an ambassador for the Maritime Provinces, sailing to the Chicago World’s Fair in 1933 and to England in 1935 for the Silver Jubilee of King George V. An image of the Bluenose was featured on a 50-cent Canadian postage stamp in 1929 and was used on the back of the Canadian dime starting in 1937.

 Construction of the Bluenose II was financed by Oland Brewery, and the vessel was initially used to advertise the company’s products.
 In 1971, however, the vessel was gifted to the government of Nova Scotia, and it now aptly serves as a symbol of the province as Bluenose is a nickname for a Nova Soctian.

 With its rich maritime history, it is only right that Lunenburg has a lighthouse legacy that predates the 1951 tower that today is perched at the end of the Battery Point Breakwater.
 The first lighthouse at Lunenburg was built on Battery Point and consisted of a one-and-a-half-story dwelling with a twelve-sided lantern room situated atop the flat section of its roof.
 The lantern room, which had a diameter of eight feet, originally housed five lamps set in twelve-inch reflectors.
 The light’s first keeper was John A. Ernst, who was appointed in November 1864 with an annual salary of $240.
 Keeper Ernst built two structures near the lighthouse, one measuring 22 x 17 feet and the other 14 x 14 feet, to store wood and coal.